zefang-liu/zefang-liu.github.io/_pages/about.md

 {% include base_path %}

 Hello!
-I'm a Data Scientist at JPMorgan Chase, specializing in machine learning and natural language processing.
-With a Ph.D. in Nuclear Engineering from Georgia Tech, I bring an interdisciplinary approach to solving complex problems.
-My work focuses on applying advanced machine learning techniques across various domains, including cybersecurity and plasma physics.
+I'm a Data Scientist at JPMorgan Chase, specializing in machine learning, natural language processing, and large language models.
+With a Ph.D. in Nuclear Engineering and a M.S. in Computational Science and Engineering from Georgia Tech, I bring interdisciplinary approaches to solving complex problems.
+My work focuses on applying advanced machine learning techniques across various domains, including cybersecurity, supply chains, and plasma physics.

 ## Work Experience